 Millions of women are surviving breast cancer today, thanks to early detection and improvements in testing and treatment.
 Mammogram screenings are the most effective method for the early detection of breast cancer.
 It is important to get the recommended screening tests before any symptoms develop.
 When cancer is found in the early stages, it is easier to treat.
 Caught early enough, breast cancer often can be cured.
-Women who are 40 years and older should have a screening mammogram every year as a regular part of her health care.
+Women who are 40 years and older should have a screening mammogram every year as a regular part of their health care.

 What is a Screening Mammogram?